Freight Shipping from Toledo to Portland

 How much does it cost to ship freight from Toledo to Portland?

-Full truckload (FTL) rates from Toledo, OH to Portland, OR currently range from $5,472-$6,744 for a standard dry van load over the 2,545-mile route.
+Full truckload (FTL) rates from Toledo, OH to Portland, OR currently range $5,472-$6,744 (roughly $2.15-$2.65 per mile over 2,545 miles).
 LTL shipments typically cost $1,600-$2,563 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Portland?